 Often it's not the social media activity itself that matters, but what happens after your content get shared.
 Having great posts and social visibility can help you attract backlinks from authoritative sources, which boosts the authority of your website or online store.
 To have the best chance of doing this, you should make sure your content is easily shareable, by including social links on your blog posts and case studies.

 Social media can also be an effective way to get on the radar of influencers in your industry.
 By engaging with their social posts on a regular basis, you can get your name recognised.
 This creates a warmer relationship when you finally come to reach out to them to suggest a collaboration or guess posting idea.
 They might even share your content on their own social channels or link to your blog in their own articles.
-This is an essential way to get backlinks, which encourage Google to prioritise your website in search results.
+This is an essential way to get backlinks, which encourages Google to prioritise your website in search results.

 Take advantage of paid ads